A resume will not get you a job.

 If you do have a second page, indicate it’s a 2-page resume on the first page, and include the header (at least partially – with your name) on the second page.

-Frontloading is a technique – a smart strategy.
+Frontload.
+Frontloading is a smart strategy.
 It means putting your strongest information at the top.

-In the Forbes article Top Executive Recruiters Agree There Are Three True Job Interview Questions, George Bradt says recruiters want to know: Can you do the job?
-Will you love the job?
-And can we tolerate working with you?
+*This information adapted from the Forbes article Top Executive Recruiters Agree There Are Three True Job Interview Questions, by George Bradt

 If you have a strong Experience section, it will speak for itself.
 If you do not have a strong Experience section, consider frontloading with a Professional Profile or Summary of Qualifications section (see below).
 If you have strong experience you can still include a profile at the top, just don’t sacrifice strong content for it.